Testing Continuous Spontaneous Localization model with charged macro-molecules: Results and Discussion

-Since the axial and radial modes' frequencies depend on $V_\text{RF}$ and $V_\text{end}$, they can be suitably tuned up to the stability limits of the linear Paul trap [cf.~Appendix].
+Since the axial and radial modes' frequencies depend on $V_\text{RF}$ and $V_\text{end}$, they can be suitably tuned up to the stability limits of the linear Paul trap \cite{Supp}.
 The corresponding improvements in the CSL parameters' testing is shown in Fig.~\ref{fig.changefreq}.
-Namely, a value of $\lambda_\text{rel}=10^N$ implies $N$ orders of magnitude improvement with respect to the bounds in Fig.~\ref{fig.csl-1}.
+Namely, a value of $\lambda_\text{rel}=10^N$ implies $N$ orders of magnitude improvement with respect to the bounds in Fig.~\ref{fig.csl-1}. {Overall, one can aim at a roughly two orders of magnitude improvement for the in-phase axial mode with respect to what reported with the dashed red line in Fig.~\ref{fig.csl-1} by setting $V_\text{end}=10^{-2}V_\text{end,0}$ and employing the equivalent of around 10 to 15 rings [see also Fig.~\ref{fig:LambDickes}].
+Although this is not yet comparable with the bound from the X-ray emission, one needs to consider that the latter bound is not robust to coloured modifications to the CSL noise \cite{carlesso2022present,carlesso2018colored}, contrary to the bounds proposed here \cite{Supp} Indeed, for cosmologically motivated cut-off frequencies of $\Omega_\text{cut}\sim10^{12}\,$s$^{-1}$ \cite{ciufolini2010general}, the X-ray bound is completely washed out contrary to the bounds from our proposal.
+Further, if one takes $\Omega_\text{cut}\sim10^{11}\,$s$^{-1}$ the blue continuous and red dashed bounds presented in Fig.~\ref{fig.csl-1} become the strongest ones for $\rC\leq10^{-7}$\,m, as also the phonons' bound loses strength \cite{carlesso2018colored}.}

-An important experimental parameter is the Lamb-Dicke parameter $\eta_\nu$, which describes the coupling strength of the light to the common motion of the ions.
-For the normal with frequency $\omega_\nu$ and eigenvector $w_{\nu}$ it is defined as
+An important experimental parameter is the Lamb-Dicke (LD) parameter $\eta_\kappa$, which describes the coupling strength of the light to the common motion of the ions.
+For the normal mode with frequency $\omega_\kappa$ and eigenvector $\gamma_{\kappa}$, it is defined as

-where $k$ is the wave vector of the laser light, and $w_{\nu,1}$ is the first entry of the normal mode vector $w_\nu$ with $ w\in\{\alpha_\pm,\beta_\pm\}$.
-From an experimental perspective, it should be noted that performing the readout on a specefic mode $\nu$ with near 100\% efficiency, can be challenging for too small Lamb-Dicke parameters and mode frequencies [cf.~Appendix].
+where $k$ is the wave vector of the laser light, and $\gamma_{\kappa,1}$ is the first entry of the normal mode vector $\gamma_\kappa$.
+From an experimental perspective, performing the readout on a specific mode $\kappa$ with near 100\% efficiency can be challenging for too small LD parameters and mode frequencies \cite{Supp}.
 Figure~\ref{fig:LambDickes} shows how $\eta$ changes for a different number of porypherin rings in the macromolecule.
-Here, we clearly see that the axial out-of-phase mode and the radial in-phase mode seem to retain much higher Lamb-Dicke parameters for all sizes of macromolecules.
-However, these are also the motional modes which are least sensitive to CSL heating, as it can be seen in Fig.~\ref{fig.csl-1}.
+Here, the axial out-of-phase mode and the radial in-phase mode seem to retain much higher LD parameters for all sizes of macromolecules.
+However, these are also the motional modes which are least sensitive to CSL heating, see Fig.~\ref{fig.csl-1}. {To perform readout on the modes with prohibitively low LD parameters we suggest transferring the phonon to a mode that is easier to perform readout on (i.e.~high LD parameter) by coupling the modes.
+This allows for combining the stronger CSL bounds gained from the modes with low LD parameters with the ease of readout on the modes with high LD parameters.}